giucam/orbital/README.md

 the configuration file, but Orbital has (or will have) graphical tools for configuring the environment.

+You can use a tool like [qt5ct](http://qt-apps.org/content/show.php/Qt5+Configuration+Tool?content=168066) to configure Qt5 apps, and Orbital will obey many of those settings.

 You can see a screencast of some of Orbital functionalities at this link: http://www.youtube.com/watch?v=bd1hguj2bPE